-To make this Chickpea Salad with Olives and Walnuts, start by adding olives and walnuts to the bowl of a food processor.
+Start by adding olives, walnuts and chopped shallot to the bowl of a food processor.

-Transfer mixture to a bowl and stir in mayonnaise of your choice plus salt and pepper to taste.
+Transfer mixture to a bowl and stir in your favorite vegan mayonnaise plus salt and pepper to taste.
 You can lighten up this recipe by using our low-fat, oil-free vegan mayo.

-- Add olives and walnuts to the bowl of a food processor.
+- Add olives, walnuts and chopped shallot to the bowl of a food processor.

 - Pulse until finely chopped (approximately 10-15 times), scraping the sides as needed.

 - Add chickpeas and pulse approximately 7-10 more times until desired consistency is reached, again scraping the sides as needed.
 The consistency should be somewhat similar to tuna salad.